Chapter 24 : We Are As We Are Sorted - Part 1

 “But we haven’t got permission –“ Pete wished he’d been able to stop himself, because Brian’s intention was perfectly clear.
 “How could we get in?”

 “Well hold on, Pete, I just came up with the idea.
-We’d have to be getting past our own Aurors…”
+We’d have to get past our own Aurors…”

 “Not ours.
 Not under our authority.
 If anything, they’re probably under orders to stop us.”
 Pete’s lips curled.
 “So we can’t send us in.”